 Chapter_11 - Crossover In Time Domain - Time domain response of the crossover/filter

 Chapter_12 - System Response Module - 3D placement of drivers on front baffle, off-axis simulation and tilting drivers, vertical and horizontal plots.
-(New)

 Chapter_13 - System Optimization - Complete system optimization, including off-axis and tilting drivers.